FedericoDittaro/Advanced-Topics-Cybersecurity2/README.md

-This course is a VC that is assessed via coursework (aka mini projects) and student participation at the Alpen-Adria-Universität Klagenfurt.
+This course is a VC that is assessed via coursework (aka mini projects) and student participation at the Alpen-Adria-University of Klagenfurt.
 The repository is organized as follows:

 ## Making AES
 This lab gives the chance to “play a bit” with AES encryption rounds and the respective functions.